vpavlenko/web-2020/README.md

 If project can't benefit from server-side rendering or SEO or static generation, then it's not worth going the Next.js or Gatsby way - less popular meaning less support, more traps.
 Sticking with CRA / ejected CRA.

 Parcel may be good, but I don't know if it's easy to wire Parcel and Monaco, as well as any other dependencies.
 Sticking with CRA.

-Note: Yarn 2 can fail to work with react-app-rewired, so sticking to a Yarn 1.* like 1.22 is a safe option for now.